 No Shot, No Drill Laser Dentistry

-It’s no secret; for many a visit to the dentist is terrifying.
+It’s no secret; for many that a visit to the dentist is terrifying.
 For others, it’s just unpleasant.
 Imagine getting your dentistry performed with fewer or no shots and less pain afterwards.
-At Bitterroot Dental, we are dedicated to providing each patient the most comfortable, painless and affordable treatment available.
+We are dedicated to providing each patient the most comfortable, painless and affordable treatment available.
 In our office, we have embraced laser technology because it gives great results and patients rave about how much better their experience is.
-As Missoula’s leading laser dentist, Dr. Duke has many types of lasers available to choose from.
+As the leading laser dentist in your area, Dr. Duke has many types of lasers available to choose from.
 This allows Dr. Duke to choose the easiest and most painless procedure to address your dental needs and improve your oral health.

 - No high-pitched drill sound